chiku-samugari/ABackquote/README.markdown

     [aA][!]*0 | [aA][!]*[1-9][0-9]*

-Before dig into the detail of ABackquote, let me list the examples.
-It is assumed that ABackquote is set to _#`_.
+Before dig into the detail of ABackquote, let me list some examples.
+It is assumed that ABackquote is set to `#``.
 This assumption is used throughout this document.

     ; simplest use case